 Targeted Therapy uses new kinds of drugs to identify and target cancer cells, causing less harm to normal cells.
 Some targeted therapies work by interfering with a tumor’s ability to grow its own blood supply; others interrupt the signaling system within the cancer cell to prevent it from growing and dividing.

 Targeted therapy is given by mouth, through a vein, or as an injection.
 Most people with HL are cured with chemotherapy and radiation therapy.
 Targeted therapies may be an option if cancer returns or no longer responds to traditional treatments.
 Targeted therapy also may be given in combination with other treatments, such as chemotherapy.
-Brentuximab vedotin (Adcetris®) is a targeted drug that is approved for HL after a stem cell transplant.
-Others are being tested in clinical trials.
+Brentuximab vedotin (Adcetris®) is a targeted drug against CD30 that is approved for HL after a stem cell transplant as a “consolidation” treatment (meant to help maintain or deepen remission).
+It is also approved for patients who have suffered a relapse after stem cell transplant, or after at least 2 prior lines of treatment.
+Others are being tested in clinical trials

 Side Effects Management